StelFoog/aoc2021/README.md

 ### Usage

-Place input file (with name `input`) in same folder as code.
-It is assumed that `input` has a final newline and is necessary for some tasks.
+Place input file (with name `input.txt`) in same folder as code.
+It is assumed that `input.txt` has a final newline and is necessary for some tasks.

 Run code with `node d-t.js` for day `d`, task `t`.